watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 Under the hood, there are two components to this app:
 * One is the front-end, which is simply static assets (HTML, CSS, and React), it uses CSS with Sass for cleaner, more maintainable source code.
 * The other is the OpenWhisk actions:
   * When the user inputs text, the UI sends the current context and input to the OpenWhisk sequence.
-These are processed by the Conversation service and returned, with an output and new context.
+These are processed by the Watson Assistant service and returned, with an output and new context.
 The results are sent to the next action.
-  * The Discovery action checks for a flag from the Conversation output, and if it is present takes the original input and queries the manual with it.
-If there is no flag, the Conversation results pass through the function unchanged.
+  * The Discovery action checks for a flag from the Watson Assistant output, and if it is present takes the original input and queries the manual with it.
+If there is no flag, the Watson Assistant results pass through the function unchanged.
 The Sequence returns the output and updated context back to the UI.

 ## Run Locally